mt-morning/CS5610_GroupProject/README.md

   - toasts in lieu of alerts: Tran
   - product edit: prev/next links broken when id is not contiguous
 - Miranda:
-  - Quick update button
+  - Added quick update buttons to products (representing +1, +5, -1)
-  - reactable
+  - Used React library Reactable to display read-only orders, which
   - last updated: add + format

 #### further goals: